-When he does go off on his own, he spends time happily living with Isode (both in the forest and then later in Launcelot’s castle), fights in disguise, and deviates from the more-typical knightly questing pattern by gathering followers as opposed to sending prisoners back to his King.
+When he does go off on his own, he spends time happily living with Isode (both in the forest and then later in Launcelot’s castle), fights in disguise, and deviates from the more typical knightly questing pattern by gathering followers as opposed to sending prisoners back to his King.

 In some ways, Sir Tristram seems like Malory’s thought experiment, created to answer the question: what is a knight without a court?
 Given Malory’s position in prison during the time of his writing, such a question is all the more realistic for him to have been contemplating.
 That being said, Malory’s answer leaves the reader with the impression that he cannot fully conceptualize such a circumstance—or alternatively, does not believe it would be sustainable.
 There is a parallel here to an earlier Arthurian legend: The Knightly Tale of Gologras and Gawain.
 In it, Arthur is horrified to discover a knight without a lord; he seems almost incapable of conceptualizing what such a situation entails.
 He exclaims, “'’Hevinly God!... how happynis this thing?/ Herd thair ever ony sage sa selcouth ane saw!/ Sal never myne hart be in saill na in liking/ Bot gif I loissing my life, or be laid law/ Be the pilgramage compleit I pas for saull prow/ Bot dede be my destenyng/ He sall at my agane cumyng/ Mak homage and oblissing/ I mak myne avow!’" (lines 265-273).
-Arthur’s question reveals curiosity mixed with his horror: he does not immediately understand what he has learned.
+Arthur’s question reveals curiosity mixed with horror: he does not immediately understand what he has learned.
 It is a point for interrogation.
 Although less theatrical and more contemplative, Malory (while willing to explore the idea of the individual knight separate from court) comes to a similar conclusion.
 As a result, we find Tristram continuously drawn back into the knightly community.

 Despite his hesitance to join the Round Table, however, he still appears to value a sense of community as he often travels with Sir Lamorak and Sir Segwarydes.
 Although he does not travel with Sir Launcelot, Tristram also develops a strong bond with both Launcelot and his kinsman, which further establishes a web of companions.
 Moreover, he continues to fight in jousts and tournaments—making a name for himself and creating opportunities for public displays of prowess.
 Therefore, Sir Tristram may be even more entangled in the system of knighthood than other knights: although he tries to escape, he eventually begins recreating the system on his own.
 It makes sense that Tristram continues to participate even as he seeks to explore his own identity and desires: the individual is not the person who forsakes groups or communities but is instead a person whose individuality emerges as he navigates through those various circles.
-It is through Tristram’s participation in multiple spheres that heightens his identity as a Medieval individual.
+It is Tristram’s participation in multiple spheres that heightens his identity as a medieval individual.

 Tristram unexpectedly disappears almost entirely from the rest of the story, however.
 Readers leave the knight in Launcelot’s castle, finally reunited with his lady and still mostly separate from other knights.
 Malory never follows Tristram’s story specifically after this point, but we do later learn that Tristram is murdered by King Mark.
-Launcelot briefly explains that:
+Launcelot briefly explains: